DuoStream/Duo/README.md

 All remaining features are accessible to all users.

 # What are the minimum requirements?
-Any computer capable of running Windows 11 23H2 or newer should be compatible.
+Any computer capable of running Windows 10 22H2 or newer should be compatible.

+If you wish to make use of Duo's HDR support, you'll need Windows 11 23H2 or newer.

 The overall system requirements will rise or fall with the number of concurrent users though.